camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 #### No mapping instruction is provided between the catch events

-Before moving forward with the example, there are two scenarios important to consider because they affect the output after the migration:
+Before moving forward with the example, there are two important scenarios to consider because they affect the output after the migration:

-- The catch event in the source process is identical to the catch event in the target process
+- The catch event in the source process is identical to the catch event in the target process.
-- There are changes between these catch events e.g. message name is different in the target
+- There are changes between these catch events, for example, the message name is different in the target.

 Let's consider again the same example above: